 - Reduced man-hours at the drill with decreased exposure to potential accidents.

 - Indirect cost reductions gained from a simplified sampling process.

 - Requires less water than diamond drilling.

-Choices like the type, configuration and setup of a rig has downstream affects on production rates, downtime, profitability and operator safety.
+Choices like the type, configuration, and setup of a rig have downstream effects on production rates, downtime, profitability, and operator safety.